sscansan/genomics_and_GWAS_tutorials/README.md

     You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.
 "

-As such, also this repository, which is a collection of various resources, and own connections or code, is licensed with a CC0 1.0 License.
+As such, also this repository, which is a collection of various resources, and own code or ideas, is licensed with a CC0 1.0 License.